162nd Infantry Regiment (United States)

-Origins
+Origins and World War I

 The 162nd Infantry Regiment traces its lineage back to 20 May 1887, when the Infantry Brigade of the Oregon National Guard was organized from existing state militia companies.
 The brigade included the 1st, 2nd, and 3rd Infantry Regiments.
 Companies G and K of the 2nd Regiment were detached and reorganized as the Separate Battalion, Infantry in 1893, but the battalion was discontinued in 1896 and the two companies became separate units within the brigade.
 The 3rd Regiment was reduced to the 3rd Battalion, Infantry in March 1896.
 During the Spanish–American War, the Infantry Brigade was mustered into Federal service as the 2nd Oregon Volunteer Infantry Regiment at Portland between 7 and 15 May 1898.
 After service in the Philippine–American War, the regiment mustered out at San Francisco on 7 August 1899.
 The Portland elements of the brigade were reorganized as the 3rd Regiment of Infantry on 3 May 1900.

 The 3rd Oregon was mustered into Federal service for duty on the Mexican border on 19 June 1916 at Portland.
 Returning from southern California, they mustered out at Camp Clackamas on 25 September 1916.
 For World War I, the regiment was called into Federal service on 25 March 1917 and drafted into Federal service on 5 August.
 The 3rd Oregon was consolidated with the Companies E, F, G, and H of the 2nd Battalion of the 3rd Infantry Regiment from the District of Columbia National Guard to become the 162nd Infantry Regiment on 2 October 1917.
 It served with the 41st Division, whose soldiers were used as individual replacements for other divisions.

+Interwar period

 What was left of the regiment arrived at the port of New York on 17 February 1919 aboard the SS Canopec.
 After the end of World War I, the regiment was demobilized at Camp Dix on 1 March 1919, several days after the division.

 The Oregon elements of the 162nd Infantry were reorganized on 30 June 1919 as the 3rd Infantry Regiment, Oregon National Guard.
-The regiment was renumbered as the 5th on 5 May 1920.
+The regiment was renumbered as the 5th Infantry Regiment on 5 May 1920.
 Restoring its Federal designation, the regiment was redesignated as the 162nd Infantry Regiment on 7 October 1921 and became part of the 41st Infantry Division.
 Between the wars, the regiment conducted annual summer training at Camp Lewis between 1922 and 1924, Camp Jackson in 1925 and 1926, and Camp Clatsop from 1927 to 1939.

 World War II

 For World War II, the 162nd Infantry was inducted into Federal service at Portland on 16 September 1940.
 After the end of the war, the regiment inactivated at Kure on 31 December 1945.

-At one point in World War II, from 1943 until early 1944, the 2d battalion of the 162d was commanded by Archibald Roosevelt, the son of 26th US President, Theodore Roosevelt.
+From 1943 until his wounding in early 1944 in New Guinea, the 2nd Battalion of the 162d was commanded by Lieutenant Colonel Archibald Roosevelt, the son of the 26th US President, Theodore Roosevelt.